offendingcommit/valdris/Political Systems/Ruin-Shunner Republics.md

 ### Independent Republics

-Beyond the Quiet Lands, smaller Shunner communities maintain the philosophy:
+Beyond [The Quiet Lands](The%20Quiet%20Lands.md), smaller Shunner communities maintain the philosophy:

 **[[Millbrook]]**: Though independent, this village exemplifies Shunner ideals while maintaining pragmatic neutrality.
 Their [[Settlements/Millbrook#The Council of Seasons|Council of Seasons]] operates on democratic principles despite the presence of a peaceful [[Architect Ruins|Architect]] guardian.